-On 5 December 2019, an Extraordinary Annual General Meeting resolved to form conditional capital (Conditional Capital 2019/I).
-The share capital of the company was conditionally increased by up to EUR 6,200,000.00 by issuing up to 6,200,000 new registered shares with a notional value of EUR 1.00 per share.
-The Conditional Capital is limited until 4 December 2024.
-It was registered with the Nuremberg Local Court on 6 February 2020.
+By resolution of the Company's extraordinary general shareholders' meeting held on 5 December 2019, the registered share capital of the Company was conditionally increased by up to EUR 6,200,000.00 by issuing up to 6,200,000 new registered shares with no-par value ("Conditional Capital 2019/I").
+The Conditional capital is limited until the end of 4 December 2024.
+The Conditional Capital 2019/I was registered with the Nuremberg Local Court on 6 February 2020.

-On 22 July 2020, the Annual General Meeting also resolved to form conditional capital (Conditional Capital 2020/I).
-The share capital of the company was conditionally increased by up to EUR 2,221,787.00 by issuing up to 2,221,787 new no-par bearer or registered shares.
-The conditional capital increase serves exclusively to grant stock options to selected employees of the company and to employees and members of the management of companies affiliated with the company.
-The registration with the Nuremberg Local Court was made on 2 October 2020.
+Besides this, the general shareholder meeting held on 22 July 2020 resolved the creation of Conditional capital ("Conditional Capital 2020/I").
+The registered share capital of the Company was conditionally increased by up to EUR 2,221,787.00 by issuing up to 2,221,787 new registered shares with no-par value.
+The Conditional capital is solely designed to serve the granting of stock options to selected employees or members of the Executive Board.
+The Conditional Capital 2020/I was registered with the Nuremberg Local Court on 2 October 2020.

-On 30 June 2021, the Annual General Meeting resolved to increase the Conditional Capital 2020/I. The share capital of the company was conditionally increased by up to EUR 2,443,887.00 by issuing up to 2,443,887 new no-par bearer or registered shares.
-The Conditional Capital 2020/I - now - serves exclusively to grant new shares to selected employees of the company and to selected employees of companies affiliated with the company to whom option rights have been or will be granted on the basis of the authorization of the Annual General Meeting on 22 July 2020 or on the basis of the authorization of the Annual General Meeting on 30 June 2021.
-The registration with the Nuremberg Local Court 5.
-Liabilities was made on 30 July 2021.
+On June 30, 2021, the Annual General Meeting resolved to increase the Conditional Capital 2020/I. The conditional capital was increased by up to EUR 2,443,887.00.
+The share capital of the Company was conditionally increased by up to EUR 2,443,887.00 by issuing up to 2,443,887 new no-par value bearer or registered shares.
+The Conditional Capital 2020/I serves - now - exclusively to grant new shares to selected employees of the Company and to selected employees of companies affiliated with the Company to whom option rights have been or will be granted on the basis of the authorization of the Annual General Meeting on July 22, 2020 or on the basis of the authorization of the Annual General Meeting on June 30, 2021.
+The registration with the Nuremberg Local Court took place on July 30, 2021.

-As of 31 December 2021, employees of the company and employees of companies affiliated with the company held 850,974 not yet exercised - subscription rights (option rights) pursuant to Section 192 (2) No. 3 AktG.
+As of December 31, 2021, there are - not yet exercised - 850,974 subscription rights (option rights) pursuant to Section 192 (2) no. 3 AktG held by employees of the Company and employees of companies affiliated with the Company.